toba717/financial_engineering_projects/README.md

 # stock_market_prediction
-Generating a machine learning model to predict if we should buy the S&amp;P 500 or not
+Generating a machine learning model to predict if we should buy the S&amp;P 500